elk-audio/elk-docs/docs/html/_sources/documents/elk_examples_overview.md.txt

 # Complete Blackboard Examples

 The examples under the `blackboard` folder, are specifically made to run on the Elk Pi, using the  Blackboard controller board.
-They are compatible both with the Raspberry Pi 3 b+ and Pi 4, but you will need to separately download the plugin binaries specific for each platform.
+They are compatible both with the Raspberry Pi 3 and Pi 4, but you will need to separately download the plugin binaries specific to each platform, from the examples repository's releases section: [Pi3](https://github.com/elk-audio/elk-examples/releases/download/examples_01/pi3-plugins.tar.gz), & [Pi4](https://github.com/elk-audio/elk-examples/releases/download/examples_01/pi4-plugins.tar.gz).

 Running these is not possible on the desktop, since they depend on the Blackboard, and the Sensei app to interface with it, which can only run on a RPi with an Elk Pi board.